per1234/EtherEventQueue/README.md

 - Returns: IP address of the given node.
   -Type: IPAddress

 `EtherEventQueue.sendKeepalive(port)` - Sends keepalive to the first node that is within the keepalive margin of being timed out.
+The keepalive is an event that is used only to keep nodes from timing out, it is handled internally update the node timestamp and will not be passed on by EtherEventQueue.
-- Parameter: port - The port to send keepalives to.
+- Parameter: port - The port to send keepalive to.
   - Type: unsigned int
 - Returns: none